 - Association for Computational Linguistics: Founded in 1962, the ACL promotes professional excellence among scientists researching issues in computational linguistics and natural language processing.
 Forums for discussion among members include its annual summer conference and publication Computational Linguistics.
 The ACL established its ACL Fellows program to recognize members who have made outstanding contributions to the field, organization, and greater community.

 - Association for Women in Computing: The AWC advocates for the advancement of women in computing through mentorship, continuing education, and professional networking.
 Local chapters offer region-specific scholarships.
 The organization also recognizes independent members outside of the range of any local chapters.
 The AWC recognizes significant contributions to the community and field through the Ada Lovelace award.

 - Machine Learning Society: The Machine Learning Society is a global collective of about 5,000 data scientists, engineers, and artificial intelligence specialists pursuing community-focused technical innovation in artificial intelligence programming.
 The organization works through a series of events and initiatives, including its CO Academy index of free courses on machine learning-related topics.

 What Schools Offer a Computer Science Degree in Vermont?

-This list of computer science colleges in Vermont is likely to grow steadily as more STEM and CS programs are developed in support of the state's commitment to science and tech education and job creation.
-Check out the current roster of Vermont computer science schools below for undergraduate and advanced CS degree programs — all of which are accredited.
+This list of computer science colleges in Vermont is likely to grow steadily as more STEM and computer science programs are developed in support of the state's commitment to science and tech education and job creation.
+Here, you can see the list of schools in Vermont that offer a computer science degree.

 schools that match your search